STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 - Preparing an annual budget for the Executive Committee and a biannual budget for the Council of Delegates.

-17.09.
-The two Auditors or an auditing office recognized by Swiss law will review the financial account presented to them by the Treasurer and give a report of their review to the Executive Committee and the Council of Delegates.
+17.10.
+The two Auditors and/or an auditing office recognized by Swiss law will review the financial account presented to them by the Treasurer and give a report of their review to the Executive Committee and the Council of Delegates.
+This auditing office will organize the Dedaration form for the tax office .
+It will be signed by the Treasurer and the President.

 Article 18.
 The Bureau.